How to Write a Fairy Tale in 6 Steps

 - Things happen in threes or sevens – It’s a common fairy tale tradition.
 This could relate to characters, events or places.
 For example the seven dwarfs in snow white or the three little pigs.

-- Send your hero on a quest or journey and show the changes to them on their behaviour and personality on the way.
+- Send your hero on a quest or journey and show the changes to them relating to their behaviour and personality on the way.

 - Common fairy tales follow the Good vs. Evil story plot.